Central Asia Silk Road Tour of Turkmenistan, Uzbekistan, Tajikistan

 Day 15: Tashkent is often called the cultural capital of the Islamic world because of its many historic monuments.
 Our explorations begin in Independence Square, the largest city quadrangle in the former Soviet Union.
 Its most prominent feature is a globe with a map of Uzbekistan that replaces a 30-meter-tall statue of Lenin, a poetic expression of the birth of the nation.
 Next visit Navoi Theatre Square, where the opera house was built by the same architect who designed Lenin’s Tomb in Moscow.
 Then see the Crafts Center, where traders have plied their goods for centuries, and the Abdul Kassim Madrasa.
 Enter the Russian Orthodox Church that is over 135 years old, and the oldest in Central Asia.
 End today’s tour at one of the most remarkable medieval architectural monuments, the Barak Khan Madrasa, richly decorated with engravings, gilt, and glazed mosaic.
 (B/L/D)

 Day 16: This morning we leave Tashkent for Tajikistan and on to Khujand, the site of another Ancient Persian city, dating back about 2,500 years.
 It was conquered by the Arabs in the 8th century CE, and was besieged and then destroyed by the army of Genghis Khan in the 13th century.
 Located on the Great Silk Road, and connecting Samarkand with the Fergana Valley, Khujand enjoyed a favorable geopolitical location and significant transport importance.
 Here we will visit the Historical Museum of Sughd, next to a restored portion of the Khujand Fortress, and the Muslihhiddin Medressa.
-Continue in the early evening to the airport and fly to Dushanbe, the capital of Tajikistan.
+Continue on to Dushanbe, the capital of Tajikistan.
 Overnight for two nights at the Serena Hotel.
 (B/L/D)

 Day 17: Dushanbe, which means “Monday” in Tajik, developed on the site of a Monday marketplace village.
 Today it is a rapidly-developing metropolis.
 Our tour of the city this morning includes the Tajikistan National Museum, the Museum of Ethnography, Shohmansur Bazaar,and the Gurminj Musical Instrument Museum.
 In the afternoon, we travel outside the city to see Hissar Fortress, the remains of an 18th century fort occupied until 1924.
 Return to Dushanbe for our farewell dinner.
 (B/L/D)